 What is Expat in Croatia?

-Expat in Croatia is the #1 English-language resource in Croatia for immigration, citizenship and healthcare and is read in 185 countries around the world.
-All of our resources provide actionable, step-by-step instructions so that you can navigate the bureaucracy with ease.
+Expat in Croatia is the #1 English-language resource in Croatia for immigration, citizenship, business and healthcare.
+It is read in 185 countries around the world.
+All of our resources provide actionable, step-by-step instructions so that you can navigate the Croatian bureaucracy with ease.

-We also connect people with our own network of vetted lawyers around Croatia that specialize in citizenship, immigration, residency, corporate, family, criminal and civil law.
-If you’d like a referral, contact us.
+We also connect people with our own network of vetted professionals from around Croatia including lawyers, real estate agents, translators and tax advisors.
+If you’d like an introduction, contact us.

 Who is behind Expat in Croatia?

 This site was started in 2013 by me, Sara Dyson.
 I am an American, born and raised in Texas.
 When I moved to Split in 2012, there were absolutely no English resources for foreigners looking to move to Croatia.

 There were barely even tourism sites other than the ones run by tourist boards, which were all in the Croatian language.
 Expat groups would not be a thing for another 18 months.